robiokidenis/n8n-nodes-whatsapp-multi-session/README.md

 - **Send Image**: Send images with optional captions
 - **Send Document**: Send files/documents
 - **Send Location**: Send GPS coordinates
+- **Forward Message**: Forward an existing message to another contact
+- **Reply to Message**: Reply to a specific message with quoted content

 ### Contact Operations
 - **List**: Get all contacts from session